babyboomer53/Lesson-1/README.md

 thing doesn't run in O(n)!
 It's more like O(log n) or better!

 The scatter graph was an optional element of this assignment, but without it I might never have been enlightened.
-The insertion time was growing relative to the array, but had an almost imperceptible rate.
-I needed a graphical representation of the dated before I could see it.
+The insertion time was growing relative to the array, but at an almost imperceptible rate.
+I needed a graphical representation of the data before I could see it.

 This was an interesting project.
 Regardless of how hard I might toil (and complain), I'm always delighted when I learn something I wasn't expecting.